Join the Network

 After clicking Register .os name, click through the wallet prompts to send the transaction:

-Register wallet prompt
+Register confirm wallet

 What Does the Password Do?